boingoing/panga/README.md

 A simple, portable, and efficient genetic algorithm library.

+## Why panga

+Panga is adapted from the genetic algorithm component of a hobby project named PAN built way back in 2008.
+For the tenth anniversary of the project, panga was split out into its own library and re-implemented in c++17.
+Panga is the PAN genetic algorithm (PanGa) component.

 ## Building panga

 You can build panga on any platform with a compiler which supports c++17 language standards mode.
 The library is designed to be portable and easy to add to your project.
 Add the panga source files in `panga/src` to your build definition and you should be ready to use panga.